d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 1. Is it always a good idea to return the most likely label?
 For example, would you do this for medical diagnosis?
 How would you try to address this?
 1. Assume that we want to use softmax regression to predict the next word based on some features.
 What are some problems that might arise from a large vocabulary?
 1. Experiment with the hyperparameters of the code above.
 In particular:
-    1. Plot how the test error changes as you change the learning rate?
+    1. Plot how the validation loss changes as you change the learning rate.
-    1. Do the test and training error change as you change the minibatch size?
-How large / small do you need to go before you see an effect?
+    1. Do the validation and training loss change as you change the minibatch size?
+How large or small do you need to go before you see an effect?

 :begin_tab:`mxnet`